aBunchOfNinjas/1701QCA-Assessment3/journal/journal.md

 1. Around 45º was good for veiwing the microbit
 2. Due to the reflective propertys of the acrylic it produced a 'double vision' of the text
 3. The text was upside down and backwards

 ![Image](testingacrylic2.JPG)

 So how am I going to fix some of these problems, well luckly one was a quick fix.
 The double vision effect could be easly solved by placing a second very thin sheet of plastic in front of the acrylic, this can be seen in the image above.
-Some experimentaion with the two plastics I had lead me to this discovery, I had one peice of 4 mm acrylic and many sheets of 200micron binding covers.
+Some experimentaion with the two plastics I had lead me to this discovery, I had one peice of reclamed 4 mm acrylic and many sheets of 200micron binding covers.
 I quickly discovered that the binding covers only produced one image however, were to flexible to be the screen but, when placed on top of the acrylic they amplifyed one image and defused the other.
 From this a readable image is created with two images but one much brighter.

 The second problem was simple at its core but quickly ran away in complexity due to the constraintes of the software.
 In many programing language rotating text on all axis is not much to ask but Python, make code, and Javascript never considered graphical manipulation or text manipulation as a key usecase.
 After seeking help from my wonderful instructor I was sent some helpful links to fuctions and extenctions that people have written to do just this, unfortunatly non of them considered rotating text on the y axis or were limited in some way.
 If I was to have programed the text to flip vertically I would of had to program the text with logic so that it would be deconstructed and rebuilt upside down pixel for pixel as was done in the third party add ons.
 This was not going to happen with my nonexistent Python knowledge and limited JS skills.
 So what now, it was always consided that I could create a font using the images in make code its just it was thought to be too time consumming.
 Well 26 charictors later it was actully easier and less time consuming as a created a variable for each letter and drew it in.
 Once each letter was done I could now call each image to scroll across one after another perfectly, increasing the delay for spaces.
 Athought this problem was discovered early the research and resulution of this prolem spanned the entirety of the fabrication of the project.